-1. The delivery of up to 20 hectares of employment land to the north of the site;

-2. The delivery of up to 200 new homes to the south of the site;

-3. The provision of appropriate retail for local needs;

-4. The provision of appropriate leisure uses, potentially including a hotel, public house or restaurant;

-5. The incorporation of Green Infrastructure, including:

-i.
-The retention, where possible, of important hedgerows that have a cumulative screening impact on development and contribute to the habitat value of the site;

-ii.
-The protection and enhancement of the wildlife corridor and Local Wildlife sites; and iii.
+- 1. The delivery of 20 hectares of employment land (Class B1 & B2). - 2.
+The delivery of up to 450 new homes to support the delivery of the 20 hectares of employment land; - 3.
+The provision of appropriate retail for local needs; - 4.
+The provision of appropriate leisure uses, potentially including a hotel, public house or restaurant; - 5.
+The incorporation of Green Infrastructure, including: - i.
+The retention, where possible, of important hedgerows that have a cumulative screening impact on development and contribute to the habitat value of the site; - ii.
+The protection and enhancement of the wildlife corridor and Local Wildlife sites; and - iii.
 Open space including a Multi Use Games Area and an equipped children's play space.